Images (c) Rory Hill

 Field gear is not required to be purchased for online or in-person deliveries.

-Wildlife Survey Field Methods: Ungulates expands on and explores details of methods and issues specific to ungulate surveys.
-In contrast, Wildlife Survey Field Methods is an introduction to methods for a wide variety of mammalian species, from shrews to bears, including but providing relatively shallow treatment of ungulates.
-Wildlife Survey Field Methods: Ungulates then expands on and explored details of methods and issues specific to ungulate surveys.
+Wildlife Survey Field Methods is an introduction to methods for a wide variety of mammalian species, from shrews to bears and includes ungulates.
+The course Wildlife Survey Field Methods: Ungulates then expands on and explored details of methods and issues specific to ungulate surveys.
 The ungulate course is intended for those that conduct primarily ungulate surveys, whereas the Wildlife Survey Field Methods is for the generalist interested in methods used for a wider variety of mammals.